Theodosius of Skopje: Life

 Small bishop's preaching book.
 A Collection by the Metropolitan of Skopje Theodosius.
 Sofia.
 Synod of the Bulgarian Church, 1911.

 Theodosius of Skopje was born as Vasil Iliev Gologanov (Bulgarian and Васил Илиев Гологанов) on 7 January 1846 in the then Slavic populated village of Tarlis (now part of Kato Nevrokopi municipality, Greece) in the Ottoman Empire.
 Theodosius was the son of the Reverend Iliya Ivanov Gologanov.
-His brother Ivan Gologanov was a collector of folk songs, most famous for editing the book Veda Slovena.
+His brother Ivan Gologanov was a Bulgarian teacher who forged the book Veda Slovena.
 Theodosius studied in the classical Greek gymnasium in Serres.
 In 1862 he became a monk under the name of Theodosius in the monastery of Saint John Prodromus near Serres, and later was ordained as a hierodeacon from the Greek Patriarch of Constantinople.
 Sometime in 1867, he left for Hercegovina, where he worked as a protosingel of Metropolitan Prokopius.
 After he came back to Bulgarian lands in 1868, Theodosius became a priest in Plovdiv and then in Krichim.
 In Plovdiv (1867 – 1878), he contacted famous Bulgarian National Revival activists such as Yoakim Gruev, Nayden Gerov and Dragan Manchov.
 When the Bulgarian Exarchate was established in 1870 he joined it.
 While in the Krichim Monastery (1869 – 1873), he hid there the founder of the Internal Revolutionary Organization, Vasil Levski.

 From 1873 he headed the Bulgarian church community in Serres but under pressure from the Patriarchate of Constantinople, he was arrested by the Ottomans, tortured and received threats to his life, In 1874 he was imprisoned in Sеrres by the Ottoman authorities on charges of his involvement in the Bulgarian revolutionary movement in the Plovdiv region.
 Later Theodosius was released with the assistance of the Greek Metropolitan, and due to the strong pressure to be set free, he renounced the Exarchate.
 However, in the same year, after the Christian population of the bishoprics of Skopje and Ohrid voted overwhelmingly in favour of joining the Exarchate, Theodosius repentеd and the Bulgarian Holy Synod restored him to communion.
 Between 1874 and 1875 Theodosius was the head of the local Bulgarian Orthodox Church organization in the region of Serres.
 He was ordained as an archmandrite in 1875 and became an assistant of the Metropolitan of Nish, who at the time was under the jurisdiction of the Bulgarian Exarch.
 In 1876-1877 he was in Istanbul again and served in the Bulgarian St. Stephen Church.
 Between 1878 and 1880 Archimandrite Theodosius performed there the duties of Exarch Joseph I, since the exarch was stuck in Plovdiv after the start of the Russo-Turkish War.